mercanca/spart/README.md

  ## Compiling

+ Compiling is very simple.
+There is no need to have administrative rights (being root) to compile and use.

- Compiling is very simple, if your slurm installed at default location:
+ If your slurm installed at default location, You can compile the spart command as below:

  ```gcc -lslurm spart.c -o spart```